 Does Eliminating Coffee Avoid Fibrillation?
 (DECAF)

-October 25, 2023 updated by: University of California, San Francisco
+November 24, 2025 updated by: University of California, San Francisco

 Given both the increasing population impact of atrial fibrillation (AF) and the widespread consumption of coffee in society, determining an associated benefit or risk of coffee consumption on AF is of great clinical relevance.
-This pilot study will evaluate the effect of randomly assigning participants undergoing electrical cardioversion to coffee abstinence or coffee consumption over a 6 month period.
-This pilot study will provide the first, randomized evaluation of coffee on AF outcomes and will provide important information on whether or not coffee has any effect on AF recurrence.
+This study will evaluate the effect of randomly assigning participants undergoing cardioversion to coffee abstinence or coffee continuation over a 6 month period.
+This study will provide the first, randomized evaluation of coffee on AF outcomes and will provide important information on whether or not coffee has any effect on AF recurrence.

 Study Overview